stephenslab/ipynb-website/README.md

    ```bash
    sos-runner ./release.sos -s force
    ```

+   **Important note:** Building the webpages from the Jupyter notebooks does not actually run the code in the notebooks.
+If you would like to run the code prior to generating the webpages, this must be done interactively in Jupyter, or from the command line using `jupyter nbconvert --execute`.

    All the webpages are created and stored in the "docs" directory.
 This is convenient for git repositories hosted on